mysql/mysql-utilities/doc/command/proc.rst

       be supplied as keyword arguments and that all other arguments are treated as connection specifiers.

-      :type connection: A :ref:`connection specificers`
+      :type connection: A :ref:`connection specifiers`
       :param output: File object for printing output to
-      :param connector: Connector to use.
+      :param connector: Connector to use

 ..
 References